tesujimath/filebutler/doc/filebutler.rst

     fileset my-old-scratch filter old-scratch -user $USER
     fileset my-big-old-scratch filter my-old-scratch -size +1G
-    fileset my-junk filter my-old-scratch ! -path *important*
+    fileset my-junk filter my-old-scratch ! -path *important* fileset my-isos filter my-home -regex \\.iso$

 Selects a subset of the underlying fileset, according to the filter parameters.
 Filter parameter syntax is modeled on find, albeit with very selective support for certain features.

+Note that because the input line is read by GNU readline, backslashes must be doubled, alas.

 fileset type union
 ~~~~~~~~~~~~~~~~~~